-The wall enclosure around a bathtub often gets more wear than the tub itself.
+The enclosure around a bathtub often gets more wear than the tub itself.
 It's not uncommon to be faced with major wall repair long before the tub is ready for replacement.
-This can a pretty difficult job if you have ceramic tile walls, but installing a new system of tub surround panels is usually an easier solution--but there are things to consider.
+This can a pretty difficult job if you have ceramic tile walls, and installing a new system of tub surround panels is usually an easier solution.

 One-piece tub surround units are available for new construction or major remodeling, but if you are removing an old tub surround with bathtub still in place, installing a new three-piece or five-piece surround is often the way to go.